rrazcueta/moonveil/docs/players/items.md

 ## Dungeon Gear

-**Dungeon Gear** is a special item that always takes 1 slot.
-When you need it, you can pull it from your pack as any common adventuring tool you could reasonably buy.
+**Dungeon Gear** is a special item that takes 1 slot.
+When you need it, it becomes any reasonable adventuring tool.
+For some items the Guide rolls a number of d6 to determine how much is available.
+For example, if you pull out a rope you have d6 x 10 feet of rope; if you pull rations you have enough food and drink for d6 Seekers.

 ## Carrying Allies